 While Personal Capital's $100,000 minimum investment may be too high for some, everyone can use their free tools to track external investment accounts and net worth.

 For those interested in a more human-centric financial management, Personal Capital offers access to a team of financial advisors or even your advisor if you invest $200,000 or more.
 You pay more for this feature than a Robo-advisor, starting at 0.89% and going down to 0.49% for larger accounts.
 Track Your Investments With Personal Capital Available on Android and iOS.

-12. Stash – Best for Fractional Share Investing
+6. Stash: Best for Fractional Share Investing

-Stash is a personal finance app that is a great place to start investing as a beginner.
+Stash personal finance app is a great place to start investing as a beginner.
 You can trade stocks, ETFs, options, and cryptos to diversify your portfolio.
 Stash features offer fractional share options, financial planning tools, banking, and a Stock-Back card.
 While they charge a monthly fee, Stash also offers all features you need to manage your finances.

-Webull is another investment app that allows zero commissions and no deposit minimums to access its trading platform.
+12. Webull: Best Free AppWebull is another investment app that allows zero commissions and no deposit minimums to access its trading platform.
 You can invest in ETFs, mutual funds, and stocks.
 As you become more familiar with investing, you can take advantage of their full extended trading hours, in-depth analysis tools, and fully customizable desktop platform.
 Start Investing With Webull Available on Android and iOS.

 Final ThoughtsInvestment apps allow for a wide array of stock trading apps and investment options out there; it can be confusing or overwhelming to find the best apps.
 Hopefully, these descriptions will help you choose what is best for you and relieve the stress of investing.
 You'll never find the best online stock trading app for you unless you get started.
 Whether you're starting small and learning how to invest $1,000 and double it or growing your portfolio to $100,000 or more, investing is one of the best ways to build passive income and net worth.
 With enough time, the power of compounding will help you build wealth beyond what you thought possible.

 More Articles by Wealth of Geeks:Wealth of Geeks.
 Featured Image Courtesy of Shutterstock.

 Andrew is the founder of Wealthy Nickel where he writes about all things personal finance.
 He has a passion for helping people pursue financial freedom through saving money, making money, and building wealth.
 Andrew documents his family’s journey to financial independence through side hustles while raising 2 kids on a single income